Sfgangloff/models_of_sft/readme.md

 - Forbidden local constraints sampled **independently per domino and direction**
 - Efficient generation of locally admissible **n×n patterns** using a SAT solver
 - Supports batch creation of multiple subshifts with **non-overlapping identifiers**
-- Patterns stored as human-readable `.txt` files in subfolders
+- Patterns saved as `.npy` arrays for direct use in downstream processing
 - All forbidden constraints saved in a central `samples.json` file

 ---